GrosSacASac/JavaScript-Set-Up/js/JavaScript_Style_Guide.md

 ## `arguments`

-Do not use the special `arguments`, use rest arguments instead
+Do not use the special `arguments`, use rest arguments instead.

 ## Soft equal